jankeesvw/rdw/README.md

 # Notice
 There is a rate limit on this api (50,000 per month), more information can be found here: [rdw.nl](http://www.rdw.nl/Zakelijk/Paginas/Open-data.aspx).
+More details for the service can be found here: [http://www.rdw.nl/SiteCollectionDocuments/Over%20RDW/Naslagwerk/Beschrijving%20dataset%20Voertuigen.pdf].

 ## Contributing